Skip to content

 This is the default folder where Rapise searches for Selenium drivers.

-To run tests that use Selenium profiles on machines that do not have Selenium drivers downloaded you may add the following into TestInit function:
+To run tests that use Selenium profiles on machines without downloaded Selenium drivers, you can add the following into TestInit function:

 WebDriver.DownloadDriver();